-The amounts in this column for 2022 and 2021 reflect cash bonuses paid in December 2022 for 2022 performance and cash bonuses paid in 4.
-December 2021 for 2021 performance, respectively, except for the 2022 amount for Mr. White which was paid in January 2023.
-Such bonuses were paid based upon achievement against pre-established performance goals for the applicable year.
+3. The amounts in this column for 2023, 2022 and 2021 reflect discretionary cash bonuses paid in December 2023 for 2023 performance, discretionary bonuses paid in December 2022 for 2022 performance and discretionary cash bonuses paid in December 2021 for 2021 performance, respectively, except for the 2022 amount for Mr. White which was paid in January 2023.

-Grants of Plan-Based Awards for Fiscal Year 2022
+Grants of Plan-Based Awards for Fiscal Year 2023

-The following table shows information regarding grants of plan-based awards during the fiscal year ended December 31, 2022 to the Company's named executive officers.
+The following table shows information regarding grants of plan-based awards during the fiscal year ended December 31, 2023 to the Company's named executive officers.